armelf/Financial-Algorithms/README.md

 - Finally, we do a 0.8-0.2 train-test split and save *trainset* and *testset*.
 In our case, trainset goes from 1999 to 2016 and testset from 2016 to 2020.

 ### Input Images creation
 The code is here: https://github.com/armelf/Financial-Algorithms/blob/main/Equity/Deep%20Learning%20Trading/BuildImageData.ipynb.
 In this part, we will create our input features and our target variable, both for our train sets and our test sets.
-For a tradale stock(selected in the preprocessing part), the train set is named *trainset* and the test set, *testset*.
+For a tradable stock(selected in the preprocessing part), the train set is named *trainset* and the test set, *testset*.
 The creation process below is applied, for each bundle:

 For every stock in the bundle:
 - We load our set, be it trainset or testset.
 We resample our set on a weekly basis.
 We create the column *NextRets* = 100 * trets where trets corresponds to the Close price percentage change between next week and today.
 In set = trainset, neutralize returns, with the operation NextRets = NextRets - mean_over_trainset(NextRets).
 It is okay,since we are only using training data to do it.
 This operation helps to have **balanced returns**, and we hope that our Deep Learning system will learn more efficiently thanks to it.